-There will be a separate practical paper consisting of implementation of numerical methods in C Programming Language, studied in the theory paper MHM 353(Part-A).
+There will be a separate practical paper which will consist implementation o numerical methods, studied in the theory paper BHM 353(Part-A), in C Programming Language.

-Integral Equations Code: MHM 354
+Integral Equations Code: BHM 354

 Section I

 Linear integral equations, Some basic identities, Initial-value problems reduced to Volterra integral equations, Method of successive approximation to solve Volterra integral equations of second kind, Iterated kernels and Neumann series for Volterra equation.
 Resolvent kernel as a series in λ , Laplace transform method for a difference kernel, Solution of a Volterra integral equation of the first kind.